After completing the Android SDK integration process, follow this guide to integrate HTTPDNS with WebView.

 2.1 Network request limitations of Android WebView

-In Android, WebView uses the system's built-in browser kernel, which is based on Chromium, to load web pages.
-Its network request pipeline is separate from the application's network library.
-Domain name resolution also uses the kernel's native DNS process.
-Many requests cannot be intercepted at the Java layer.
-This closed system creates a natural barrier to integrating HTTPDNS.
+Android WebView uses the system's Chromium-based browser kernel to load web pages.
+Its network request pipeline is separate from the application's network library, and DNS resolution uses the kernel's native process.
+Because many requests cannot be intercepted at the Java layer, integrating HTTPDNS is inherently challenging.

 2.2 Evolution of technical solutions

-As the Android system and WebView evolve, so do the technical solutions for integrating HTTPDNS.
+As Android and WebView evolve, so do the approaches for integrating HTTPDNS.

 Interception solution:

-This solution intercepts resource requests in the shouldInterceptRequest() callback and re-issues them using an in-app network library, such as OkHttp, with integrated HTTPDNS resolution.
-This process bypasses the system DNS.
+This solution intercepts resource requests in the shouldInterceptRequest() callback and re-issues them through an in-app network library (such as OkHttp) with HTTPDNS resolution, bypassing system DNS.

 Proxy solution (Recommended):

-This solution starts a local proxy server and uses the ProxyController from AndroidX WebKit to configure a unified HTTP, HTTPS, and WebSocket proxy for WebView.
-This method transparently forwards all kernel traffic to a network stack controlled by the application.
-This lets you intercept all protocols and request methods for HTTPDNS resolution, which overcomes the coverage bottleneck of the shouldInterceptRequest() method.
+This solution starts a local proxy server and uses ProxyController from AndroidX WebKit to route all WebView HTTP, HTTPS, and WebSocket traffic through the application's network stack.
+This enables HTTPDNS resolution for all protocols and request methods, overcoming the coverage limitation of shouldInterceptRequest().

 3. Local proxy solution (Recommended)